 What else are you working on?

-I'm also working on Boy's Surface, an R-3 immersion of the Projective Plane.
+I'm working on Boy's Surface, an R-3 immersion of the Projective Plane.
 With the help of Charles Pugh of UC/Berkeley, I'm working on one of these.
 It ain't easy -- requires bending non-cylindrical tubing around a tight radius.
 I'm trying both acrylic plastic tubing and Pyrex glass.

 I'm also making a Cup of Tantalus.
 And a Glass Cadogen Tea Pot.
 And thanks to a collaboration with Stan Wagon, my Erdös Number is 3.